tynski/PortfolioWebsite/README.md

 # PortfolioWebsite
 Landing page of my modes self.
-The HTML was styled with css empowered by sass.
-Styling files are under **assets/sass** and **assests/css** directories.
+The HTML was styled with `css` empowered by `sass`.
+Styling files are under `assets/sass` and `assests/css` directories.

 Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)